LourencoMelo/TalentMatchAI-Public/README.md

 - User interface for interaction with the end user.
 - Displays the results of the candidates.
 - Edit candidates.
-- Compare 2 candidates by a radar chart.
+- Compare two candidates using a radar chart showing their scores across key skills.

 ### Local AI LLM